Microsoft APIapply.careers.microsoft.com ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-Does Microsoft have an official public API for its careers site?+
+Does Microsoft have an official developer API for its careers portal?+

 What does `get_job_details` return beyond what `search_jobs` provides?+